vovapasko/dmc-front/techdoc.md

 - test.ts
 	> test configuration
 - tsconfig.app.json
-	> another file just for something i really don't care
+	> another file just for something i realy dont care
 - tsconfig.spec.json
 	> read above
 - tslint.json
 	> lint code for better code

-**environments** folder contains two files, one for develop other for production, either contain the same structure but with different values.
+**environments** folder contain two files, one for develope other for production, either contain the same structure but with different values.
-**assets** folder contains fonts, icons, images, sccs files.
+**assets** folder contain fonts, icons, images, sccs files.

-## Inside the application
+## Inside application
 Here we go to the magic.
-Before we start I want to say that this code was written with love, its no joke, it's really true.
-You can find the author by these nicknames (tomiho19, Kronus, sa1exx, pussyDestoyer, @sycablyad).
+Before we start I want to say that this code was written with love, its not joke , its realy true.
+You can find author by this nicknames (tomiho19, Kronus, sa1exx, pussyDestoyer, @sycablyad).

 ### Components
-It's a reuseable piece of combined ts, html, css etc.
+Its reuseable piece of combined ts, html, css etc.
 - charts
 	> Contain models for charts, in our example for multiple radial chart and revenue radial chart.
 - editable
-	> This component for editing fields in table, in our project it was implemented at contractor page for cost, arrangement, amount columns.
+	> This component for editing fields in table, in our project it was implemented at contractor page for cost, arrangment, amount columns.
 - errors
 	> Components for 404 and 500 errors
 - notification
-	> This component for notifying a user about errors, warnings, info, success.
-In the right top corner, containing title and message and timeout about 1.5s.
-Injects notification service for handling notifications.
+	> This component for notify user about errors, warnings, info, success.
+In right top corner, contain title and message and timeout about 1.5s.
+Injects notifcation service for handling notifications.

 ### Constants
-Export something constant values such as numbers, strings, and other primitive types.
+Export something constant values such as numbers, strings and other primitive types.

 colors.ts